fmi/java-course/homeworks/02-spacescanner/README.md

     Map<String, Collection<Mission>> getMissionsPerCountry();

     /**
-     * Returns the top N least expensive missions, ordered from cheapest to more expensive.
+     * Returns the top N the least expensive missions, ordered from cheapest to more expensive.
      * If there are no missions, return an empty list.
      *
      * @param n             the number of missions to be returned